-Kari came to Performance Plus when in 2013 she and her husband took in a 3.5 year old border collie that was being rehomed by the collie’s breeder.
+Kari came to Performance Plus in 2013 when she and her husband took in a 3.5 year old border collie that was being rehomed by the collie’s breeder.
 This dog, Uta, was leash reactive and child reactive and through the Chill Ubu program offered by Performance Plus, became more calm working around other dogs and now plays frisbee and tug with a variety of children.
 It was this experience that hooked Kari on the training methods offered by Performance Plus.
 In a testament to methods of the Chill Ubu program, Uta went on to earn her Canine Good Citizen title and has occasionally even served as the meet-and-greet dog for others testing for their CGC.
 Uta also began training in noseworks and earned her NW1 title, taking 3rd place overall in time for that trial.
 She also earned a Beginner Novice obedience title, a CD-C obedience title under the auspices of CDSP, her tricks novice and intermediate titles, her NW2 title, taking 1st place overall in time), and earned both her ACT1 and ACT2 agility titles.
 During fall of 2018 and winter of 2019, she has been working primarily on obedience, and earned her Rally Novice, Intermediate, and Advanced titles, her tricks advanced title, and has legs in both Rally Excellent and novice obedience.
 She is nearly ready to certify in tracking and hopefully will be trialing in that venue in fall of 2019.
 She is also dabbling in herding and dock diving.